achensen/Kanban-Board/README.md

 My GitHub account is [GitHub Account Link](https://github.com/achensen)

 ## Additional Notes
  The initial code for this project was provided by EDX Engineering Services Company to complete an assignment for a Full Stack Web Development Course.
 My contribution was to complete the code to ensure it had full functionality similar to the mock up that was provided.
-I did receive tutoring assistance to help with my understanding of this assignment, specifically with setting up middleware.
+I did receive tutoring assistance to help with my understanding of this assignment, specifically with the authentication.
+The Kanban board application was already created.
+I completed the UI for the login page, added authentication with JWT to the server API, and then deployed the entire application to Render.